 Creating the Form Window

 Let’s start with the New-YesNoPrompt function.
-It takes in two parameters: PromptTitle and PromptMessage.
+The function takes in two parameters: PromptTitle and PromptMessage.
 The title is displayed at the top of the window in the title bar, and the message is displayed in the box to the user, ideally what action is about to be approved or denied.
 First, outside of my two functions at the top of my .ps1 file, I need to import two .NET Framework classes using Add-Type in order to create my form:

 Back inside the function, I need to create the $form object to start adding controls to: